DjangoPatternsBook/superbook/README.md

 * To view the GenericFormView, run the test server and visit http://localhost:8000/gfv-form/
 * 'Pattern: Dynamic Form Generation' code is in `src/chapter07/forms.py`
 * 'Pattern: Multiple Actions per View' code is in `src/chapter07/views.py`.
 Visit http://localhost:8000/newsletter-form/
+* 'Pattern: CRUD Views' code is in `src/chapter07/views.py`.
+Visit http://localhost:8000/impdates/ and click around to see all four views